great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

     # Get the batch of data you want to validate.
     # Specify the name of the expectation suite that holds the expectations.
-    expectation_suite_name = "movieratings.table.expectations" # this is an example of
+    expectation_suite_name = "movieratings.ratings" # this is an example of
                                                         # a suite that you created
     batch = context.get_batch(batch_kwargs, expectation_suite_name)